bueltge/addquicktag/readme.txt

 == Changelog ==
+= 1.5.0 (???) =
+* Add title attribute to view on hover to each button in the TinyMCE listbox.
+* Add fixed header to the settings table.

 = 2.4.3 (2015-08-21) =
 * Add czech translation, thanks to [https://github.com/MikkCZ](https://github.com/MikkCZ)
 * Bugfix: TinyMCE input select was changed in his object, changes on the script for the visual editor to set quicktags.